inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 768)[```none
-A booming arrival, whistling fall, like many ave travelled afore, sings oot as siren looming call fae saddened an sorry encore o puir an wobbly stagger
+A booming arrival, whistling fall, like many I've travelled before, sings out as siren looming call for saddened and sorry encore of poor and wobbly stagger
 I manage as I disinter,
 as if already a tremor
-does sift me oot o this winter.
+does sift me out of this winter.
-An lifted free wi space to think on planes o anhedonia, my avolation holds at brink prolonged death-bed insomnia tae try an try, in base attempt, tae gauge the angle incident, adapting tae what I preempt, destruction being imminent.
+And lifted free with space to think on planes of anhedonia, my avolation holds at brink prolonged death-bed insomnia to try and try, in base attempt, to gauge the angle incident, adapting to what I preempt, destruction being imminent.
-Were I nae born an kept alive, succumbed tae impulse tae defy the call tae sleep, I'd nae survive tae last past stars o days gane by.
+Were I not born and kept alive, succumbed to impulse to defy the call to sleep, I'd not survive to last past stars of days gone by.
-Were I tae die, I'd want it so: that meteor falls oot the sky,
+Were I to die, I'd want it so: that meteor falls out the sky.
-Nae blister bleedin at my toe, salt whip-stung eyes an lips stane-dry.
+Not blister bleeding at my toe, salt whip-stung eyes or lips stone-dry.
-Unlearning laying doons o yore on blanking blanket unmoved since erasure o what storms restore - a flashed mem barren o footprints - there I retread the steps unmade, an random walk regenerates tae be waylaid by next cascade o tandem load an counterweights.
+Unlearning laying downs of yore on blanking blanket unmoved since erasure of what storms restore - a flashed mem barren of footprints - there I retread the steps unmade, and random walk regenerates to be waylaid by next cascade of tandem load and counterweights.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 800)[```none
 In slalom as I retrograde
-an gravitate in figure-eight,
+and gravitate in figure-eight,
-am stuck inside a balanced trade
+I'm stuck inside a balanced trade
-o trouble an tae acclimate.
+of trouble and to acclimate.
 Should I assuage ascetic stint
-when all I've left is tae contend
+when all I've left is to contend
-that dust that flies frae back o flint
+that dust that flies from back of flint
-was bright only tae the tail end?
+was bright only to the tail end?
 The watchful glint would dare compare
-its weightless wisp tae aeons' sift,
+its weightless wisp to aeons' sift,
-an if it's spared through flight midair
+and if it's spared through flight midair
 would join my dull tectonic drift.
-But wave o shock had reified,
+But wave of shock had reified,
 averted was cyclopic stare,
 that burning gaze struck mountain-side
-alit wi pyroclastic flair.
+alit with pyroclastic flair.
-An dimly doon did it nae fare
+And dimly down did it not fare
 in distant butte's half-summit pyre
-wi waypoint tae rare well-lit lair
+as waypoint to rare well-lit lair
 where substitute sun's burning dire.
-There is nae absolute in rest
+There is no absolute in rest
 but in what yet accelarates.
-I surge tae point o fallen's nest,
+I surge to point of fallen's nest,
-conceding tae converging states.
+conceding to converging states.
-Aware o naewhere else tae go
+Aware of nowhere else to go
-an kennin rocks dinnae smoke so,
+and knowing rocks do not smoke so,
-the bare night gies me one mare show
+the bare night gives me one more show
-o fadin lights last afterglow.
+of fadin lights last afterglow.
-An wading through knee-deep, wet snow,
+And wading through knee-deep, wet snow,
-it strikes me an I sound a sigh,
+it strikes me and I sound a sigh,
 Is this solemn flaming arrow
 or does my ship still float on high?
 ```]